Senate Reaches Historic Deal On $2 Trillion Coronavirus Economic Rescue Package

 "We're going to take up and pass this package to care for those who are now caring for us, and help carry millions of Americans through these dark, economic times," Schumer said.

-The Senate is slated to vote on the package later Wednesday.
-House leaders have signaled an interest to approve the plan quickly, and Speaker Nancy Pelosi, in a statement Wednesday, said she "will now review the legislative text of this agreement with our Caucus."
-Many members are relying on highlights from the plan, and the legislative text of the bill has yet to be released to the public.
+House Speaker Nancy Pelosi, in a statement Wednesday, said she "will now review the legislative text of this agreement with our Caucus."

 Last weekend, Democrats had walked away from bipartisan talks among senators in favor of negotiating more directly with Mnuchin and the White House to get a final deal that reflects more of their priorities.

-It's the third piece of bipartisan legislation to address the coronavirus pandemic this month, with two emergency stimulus bills already signed into law.
-But this latest deal eclipses the earlier packages in scope and spending and amounts to what could be the most ambitious economic rescue effort in American history.
+This is the third piece of bipartisan legislation to address the coronavirus pandemic this month, with two emergency stimulus bills already signed into law.
+But this latest deal eclipses the earlier packages in scope and spending, and amounts to what could be the most ambitious economic rescue effort in American history.

-The agreement is an expansion of a Republican legislative proposal issued earlier this week, dubbed the CARES Act — the Coronavirus Aid, Relief, and Economic Security Act — to provide relief to virtually every rung of the U.S. economic ladder.
+The agreement is an expansion of a Republican legislative proposal issued last week, dubbed the CARES Act — the Coronavirus Aid, Relief, and Economic Security Act — to provide relief to virtually every rung of the U.S. economic ladder.

 Earlier this week, Democrats delayed negotiations because they wanted to include more conditions on the loan fund for corporations, more money for hospitals and more generous unemployment benefits.
 Democrats secured concessions on all three in the final deal.